The stochastic momentum index and the stochastic oscillator are technical analysis tools traders use to determine momentum in the market.

 - The %D line is the signal line.
 It’s a simple moving average (SMA) of the %K line.
 Its default setting is also 3, which means it’s a 3-period SMA of the %K value.

 The most common setting for the stochastic oscillator is 14,3,3, with 14 being the look-back period.

 How the Stochastic Oscillator Works

-The stochastic oscillator compares the recent closing price of a security to the range of its opening and closing prices across a specific period.
+The stochastic oscillator compares the recent closing price to the range of its opening and closing prices across a specific period.

 The stochastic indicator can work in both trending and ranging markets.
-It all comes down to how you interpret the indicator readings between 0 and 100.
+It all comes down to interpreting the indicator readings between 0 and 100.

 Traders use the stochastic oscillator to indicate signals in three ways: